 ILSA EXECUTIVE TEAM

-Jesse is mixed Métis, Cree, and Canadian from Regina.
+Jesse Archibald-Barber is mixed Métis, Cree, and Canadian from Regina.
 He an Associate Professor of Indigenous literatures at the First Nations University of Canada.
 His recent publications include short stories in Mitewacimowina: Indigenous Science Fiction and Speculative Storytelling and the Malahat Review, and scholarly articles in Indigenous Poetics in Canada, Selves and Subjectivities: Reflections on Canadian Arts and Culture, and Canadian Literature and Cultural Memory.
-He is co-developing an Indigenous theatre and performance program with FNUC and the University of Regina Theatre Department, and his current interests involve the production of Making Treaty 4, a conceptual performance about the history of Treaty and its contemporary consequences.
+He is co-developing an Indigenous theatre and performance program with FNUC and the University of Regina Theatre Department, and his current interests involve the production of Making Treaty 4, a conceptual performance about the history of Treaty and its contemporary consequences

-Sam McKegney, Past President
+Sam McKegney, Former President

 Sam is a settler scholar of Indigenous literatures.
 He grew up in Anishinaabe territory on the Saugeen Peninsula along the shores of Lake Huron and currently resides with his partner and their two daughters in traditional lands of the Haudenosaunee and Anishinaabe peoples where he is Associate Professor and Graduate Chair in the Department of English at Queen’s University.
 He has published a collection of interviews entitled Masculindians: Conversations about Indigenous Manhood, a monograph called Magic Weapons: Aboriginal Writers Remaking Community after Residential School, and articles on such topics as environmental kinship, masculinity theory, prison writing, Indigenous governance, and Canadian hockey mythologies.
 He has been working toward an association to support the study and production of Indigenous literary art in Canada for about five years now and is extremely excited to see the enthusiasm and support ILSA has garnered in its inaugural year.

-Sophie McCall, Secretary
+Sophie McCall, Former Secretary

 Sophie’s main areas of research and teaching are Indigenous literatures and studies in Canada, contemporary Canadian literature from the 20th and 21st centuries, diasporic writing, and studies in reconciliation and transitional justice.
 Her book First Person Plural: Aboriginal Storytelling and the Ethics of Collaborative Authorship (UBC P, 2011), was a finalist for the Gabrielle Roy Prize for English Canadian literary criticism and the Canada Prize from the Federation for the Humanities and Social Sciences for the scholarly work in the Humanities.
 Her most recent publication, with her co-editor, Gabrielle L’Hirondelle Hill, is The Land We Are: Artists and Writers Unsettle the Politics of Reconciliation (ARP Books 2015), a collection of essays that approaches the concept of ‘reconciliation’ as a problematic narrative about Indigenous-settler relations, but also as a site where conversations about what a just future looks like must occur.
 She is also the editor of Anahareo's Devil in Deerskins (U Manitoba P, 2014), the first book-length life narrative published by an Indigenous woman author in Canada; and co-editor (with Melina Baum-Singer and Christine Kim) of Cultural Grammars of Nation, Diaspora, and Indigeneity in Canada (Wilfred Laurier UP 2012).
 With co-editors Dave Gaertner, Garbrielle Hill, and Deanna Reder, she is currently working on an anthology of Indigenous literatures, Read, Listen, Tell: Indigenous Literatures from Turtle Island (to be co-published by Theytus Books and Wilfred Laurier UP).

-June Scudeler, Treasurer
+June Scudeler, Former Treasurer

 June Scudeler (PhD, UBC 2016) is a Métis scholar whose research combines literature, queer Indigeneity and cultural studies.
 She is currently a sessional instructor at UBC and SFU, and SFU's Indigenous Graduate Student Coordinator.
 June has published articles in Native American and Indigenous Studies, American Indian Culture and Research Journal (a special edition on Indigenous art that she co-edited with Dr. Patricia Marroquin-Norby of the Newberry Library) and Studies in Canadian Literature.
 June's chapters are included in Queer Indigenous Studies: Critical Interventions in Theory, Politics and Literature (2011) and Performing Indigeneity.
 Inspired by her passion for Indigenous arts, June is the co-Chair of the Vancouver Indigenous Media Arts society.